Master how to clean a microwave in under ten minutes with our expert step-by-step guide.

-Giving your microwave a regular clean might not be the most obvious of tasks on your kitchen cleaning to-do list - after all, how much more than a quick swipe over the buttons and door can it need.
-Well - left uncleaned, your microwave can actually have the potential to harbor harmful bacteria - especially if splatters of food are left inside.
-So what can you do to make sure your microwave is in tip-top condition?
-Our fuss-free guide to cleaning your microwave is here to help.
+Giving your microwave a regular clean might not be the most obvious task when you're cleaning your kitchen - after all, how much more than a quick swipe over the buttons and door can it need?
+But, if left uncleaned, microwaves can have the potential to harbor harmful bacteria - especially if splatters of food are left inside.

-There are four fundamental steps to cleaning your microwave, namely:
+There are five fundamental steps to cleaning your microwave, namely:

 - Clean the exterior walls